What to Expect

-Bringing your beloved pet into an animal hospital can be an intimidating experience at first.
+Bringing your beloved pet into a veterinary clinic can be an intimidating experience at first.
 We understand that no matter the nature of your visit, it is up to us to ensure your needs and expectations are met.
-Below is a general guideline of what you can expect during your visit to our animal hospital:
+Below is a general guideline of what you can expect during your visit to our pet hospital:

 - Once you have arrived, please bring your pet in to our lobby.
 Don’t allow your pet to urinate or defecate outside, as we may need to collect urine and stool samples for laboratory testing.

 - Bring your questions, concerns and any findings regarding your pet that you would like to discuss with us.

 - If your pet is coming for the annual or semi-annual examination visit, we recommend that you bring a fresh, marble sized stool sample in a zip lock bag.